With Fontself you can associate any shape to any Unicode character:

 - Custom space character (read at the bottom for details)

-NOTE: while Fontself supports any Unicode character, it is not yet optimized for most non-Latin alphabets or left-to-right scripts (like modern Greek, Arabic, Hebrew, Thai, etc.) We hope to support these scripts in future updates - though it will most certainly take some time before we get there.
+NOTE: while Fontself supports any Unicode character, it is optimized for Latin & Cyrillic, but not yet for non-Latin alphabets or left-to-right scripts (like modern Greek, Arabic, Hebrew, Thai, etc.) We hope to support these scripts in future updates.

 Finding a specific character